128technology/docs/docs/initializer_preferences.md

 ### is-virtual

-This must be true when initializing a 128T node that is managed by a Virtual Conductor.
+This must be true when initializing an SSR node that is managed by a Virtual Conductor.

 `is-virtual`